Looking for the best grammar checker to use in 2020?

 If you don’t want to pay to check the originality of your content, try Dupli Checker – it is an efficient and free plagiarism checker tool.

 However, Dupli Checker and all free plagiarism checkers place a limit on the number of words you can check.
 Grammarly is a lot quicker, besides being more accurate as a plagiarism checker!

 I’ve reviewed the Grammarly tool at length.
 If you’re interested, read my full Grammarly review.

-- Features a powerful online grammar checker
+- Features a powerful online spelling and grammar checker

 - Great writing insights

 - Grammarly Premium version is expensive for new writers